 It all depends on the business needs.

-If we do not need much conversations, planner, notebook – only need to deal with files or documents management then we can go with SharePoint site.
-This becomes practical – if just couple of people are handling these files, then SharePoint site would be optimal choice otherwise recommended to go with Microsoft Teams.
+If we do not need many conversations, planners, notebook – only need to deal with files or documents management then we can go with the SharePoint site.
+This becomes practical – if just a couple of people are handling these files, then SharePoint site would be optimal choice otherwise recommended to go with Microsoft Teams.